A model of persistent breaking of continuous symmetry

 \subsection{Anomalous dimensions}

-Before we proceed with the finite temperature analysis in section \ref{sec: thermal physics} we would like to make sure the fixed points with negative $g_3$, which we found in section \ref{sec:model}, correspond to UV complete unitary theories.
+Before we proceed with the finite temperature analysis in section \ref{sec: thermal physics} we would like to provide some checks that the fixed points with negative $g_3$, which we found in section \ref{sec:model}, correspond to UV complete unitary theories.
 For that purpose in this section we calculate anomalous dimensions of the composite operators ${\cal O}_i$\footnote{In this paper, we denote quartic and quadratic operators in the action as $\mathcal{O}_i$ and $\tilde{\mathcal{O}_i}$ respectively, while the analogous operators at the interacting fixed points are denoted with primes.}.
 We find the anomalous dimensions to be real, which is a necessary condition for unitarity.